PricelessToolkit/MailBoxGuard/README.md

 - Door Window Sensor

 ### How it works - Mailbox Use Case
 The Mailbox Guard is a device that detects when a new letter or package has been delivered to your mailbox using a PIR sensor and door reed switch.
-It can send a signal to your LoRa gateway, then gateway sends a message via WiFi to `Home Assistant "MQTT"` or to `WatsApp` allowing you to receive notifications directly into your phone.
-Or you can use it `offline`, the gateway display will show number of letters received , Battery status and signal strength.
+It can send a signal to your LoRa gateway, then the gateway sends a message via WiFi to `Home Assistant "MQTT"` or to `WhatsApp` allowing you to receive notifications directly into your phone.
+Or you can use it offline, the gateway display will show the number of letters received, Battery status, and signal strength.

 ### Links
 - How To